Auckland is the perfect mix of city sophistication and a stunning natural playground.

 World-class shopping and dining experiences are never too far from beautiful scenery that includes harbours and islands, volcanic cones, native bush and black-sand beaches.

 Discover 10 of the best things to do in and around Auckland city.

-In less than an hour from Auckland City you will find yourself amidst the wild west coast beaches, where the Tasman Sea meets long, vast stretches of black sand.
+You are never too far from the sea in Auckland and in less than an hour's drive from the city centre, you will find yourself amidst the wild rugged beaches, where the Tasman Sea meets long, vast stretches of black sand.
 Visit Muriwai Beach to see the impressive clifftops and gannet colonies or head to Piha, a popular surf beach, and Karekare, made famous as the backdrop for the film The Piano.

 Auckland is most known for its cosmopolitan nature in New Zealand and the diverse food options is reflective of that.
 Auckland is home to world-class food producers.
 For those that are passionate about fresh, seasonal ingredients, Auckland is paradise – embark on a tour with The Big Foodie(opens in new window), Foodcraft(opens in new window) or Bush and Beach(opens in new window) and get to know Auckland gastronomy.

 Matakana’s beautiful beaches, boutique vineyards, local arts scene and picturesque village with a superb farmers' market make this region a divine destination.
-Pick up organic, seasonal produce or savour some fresh delicacies by the river's edge at the Matakana farmers market.
-For a day of exploring and wine tasting, indulge in a deluxe vineyard tour with Great Tastes Matakana.
+Pick up organic, seasonal produce or savour some fresh delicacies by the river's edge at the Matakana Village Farmers Market.